Enrolment & Welcome Week

 How do I enrol?

-Enrolment is to be made at the Registrar´s Office of our University and is only possible on Campus Sankt Augustin, E-Building, Rooms E 044 - E 049.
+Enrolment is to be made at the Registrar´s Office of our University and is only possible on Campus Sankt Augustin, E-Building, Office Room numbers E 044 - E 049.
 New students must appear in person on campus site, otherwise enrolment is impossible.
 Any outstanding financial obligations to the University need to be paid before you can enrol.
 For enrolment, please note the office hours of the Registrar´s office.

 When is the enrolment period?